taibamajid/Deepfake/README.md

 # DeepFake
-This work has been developed to fulfil the requisites of the course titled "........"
+This work has been developed to fulfil the requisites of the course titled "Neural Networks" under the guidance of Professor Danilo Comminiello and Professor Simone Scardapane

 ## <b>TITLE:</b> <b>"Deepfake........"</b>